salaboy/kubecon-na-keynote/installing-clis.md

 # Installing CLIs

-On the developer laptop you need to install the following CLIs:
+The demos included in this repository requires the use of the following Command-Line Interface (CLIs) tools to install and configure some of the projects that we are using:

 - Install the `vcluster` CLI to connect to the cluster: [https://www.vcluster.com/docs/getting-started/setup](https://www.vcluster.com/docs/getting-started/setup)
+- Install the `argocd` CLI [https://argo-cd.readthedocs.io/en/stable/cli_installation/](https://argo-cd.readthedocs.io/en/stable/cli_installation/)
 - Install the Knative Functions `func` CLI: [https://github.com/knative-sandbox/kn-plugin-func/blob/main/docs/installing_cli.md](https://github.com/knative-sandbox/kn-plugin-func/blob/main/docs/installing_cli.md)